Frank Hopkins

-Frank T. Hopkins (August 11, 1865 unsubstantiated – November 5, 1951) was a self-proclaimed professional horseman who at one time performed with the Ringling Brothers Circus.
+Frank T. Hopkins (August 11, 1865 unsubstantiated [some sources suggest he was born as late as 1885] – November 5, 1951) was a self-proclaimed professional horseman who at one time performed with the Ringling Brothers Circus.
 He was a long-distance rider who claimed to have won 400 races and was recognized by his contemporaries as supporting the preservation of the mustang.

-The film Hidalgo was based on Hopkins' purported story, and a few items in his accounts have been verified by outside, reliable, third-party sources.
-Some experts consider him to be a con-artist, but others side with assertions that he was not.
+Though the film Hidalgo was based on Hopkins' purported story, few items in his accounts have been verified by outside, reliable, third-party sources.
+Some experts consider him to be a con-artist.

 Early life and education

 Hopkins said he was born to a Lakota mother, although this remains unsubstantiated, and European-American father, that he grew up in both cultures, and that he learned to ride and care for horses at an early age.
-He claimed that his father, Charles Hopkins, was a scout for George Armstrong Custer and he was captured by Chief Gall in the Battle of the Little Bighorn, but he was released four months later and returned to Fort Laramie, which is where Frank said he was born and raised (his father being with Custer cannot be substantiated).
+He claimed that his father, Charles Hopkins, was a scout for George Armstrong Custer and was captured by Chief Gall in the Battle of the Little Bighorn, but he was released four months later and returned to Fort Laramie, which is where Frank said he was born and raised (his father being with Custer cannot be substantiated).
 The Fort Laramie National Historic site has no record of his birth or family.
 There is a marriage certificate that Hopkins signed in New York in 1929 where his age was put at 44 which, if true, would place his birth in 1885.
-However, the photograph shown, said to have been taken in 1905, seems to show the appearance of a middle-aged man.
-Additionally, the Lakota Nation has no record of any member of his family being enrolled or associated with the nation.
+The Lakota Nation has no record of any member of his family being enrolled or associated with the nation.